USEPA/AMET/docs/AMET_Users_Guide_v15.md

 (AQS), located at
 [**http://aqsdr1.epa.gov/aqsweb/aqstmp/airdata/download_files.html**](http://aqsdr1.epa.gov/aqsweb/aqstmp/airdata/download_files.html).
 Various species of atmospheric gases are available for download through the AQS.
-THe pre-generated files on this site need to be combined into a single data file in order to work best with AMET.
+The pre-generated files on this site need to be combined into a single data file in order to work best with AMET.
 AMET compatible AQS data files are available for download from the CMAS website.